Existence of unimodular triangulations - positive results: Examples

 \begin{theorem}[Santos 05, \cite{SantosNonconnectedHilbertScheme}, see also~ {\cite[Section~7.3]{deLoeraRambauSantos}}] If $P=Q\times [0,1]$ is a lattice polytope in $D_4\times \Z$, such that $\configuration$ has 50 points: the 48 vertices of $P$ plus the centers of $Q\times\{0\}$ and $Q\times\{1\}$, then: \begin{compactenum} \item The graph of triangulations of $\configuration$ has at least 13 connected components, each containing at least $3^{48}$ unimodular triangulations. \item The toric Hilbert scheme of $\configuration$ has at least 13 connected components each containing at least $3^{48}$ monomial ideals, and they all have dimension at least $96$. \end{compactenum} \end{theorem}

 \begin{proof} The proof uses the idea of \emph{staircase refinements} introduced in Section~\ref{sec:joins-and-products}.
 We sketch it here, and refer to~\cite[Section 7.3]{deLoeraRambauSantos} or \cite{SantosNonconnectedHilbertScheme} for details.
-The crucial tool is an orientation of the graph of the $2$-cell with the following properties: \begin{itemize} \item It is locally acyclic, but no edge can be reversed in it without creating a cycle in one of the $96$ triangular faces of $D_4$ \item In each of the $24$ octahedral facets of $Q$, one (and only one) of the $4$-cycles of edges is a directed cycle. \end{itemize}
+The crucial tool is an orientation of the graph of the two-cell with the following properties: \begin{itemize} \item It is locally acyclic, but no edge can be reversed in it without creating a cycle in one of the $96$ triangular faces of $D_4$ \item In each of the $24$ octahedral facets of $Q$, one (and only one) of the four-cycles of edges is a directed cycle. \end{itemize}

 Figure~\ref{fig:24cell_lao} depicts this orientation, in several pieces.
-To understand the figure, observe that that $24$ vertices of $Q$ are the union of the $16$ vertices of a $4$-cube plus the eight points $\pm2e_i$.
-Moreover, the graph of $Q$ is the graph of the $4$-cube plus the edges joining each of the eight $3$-cube facets of it to the corresponding $e_i$ or $-e_i$.
-The figure shows stereographic projections of the eight $3$-cube facets of the $4$-cube, each with the orientation of its edges.
+To understand the figure, observe that that $24$ vertices of $Q$ are the union of the $16$ vertices of a four-cube plus the eight points $\pm2e_i$.
+Moreover, the graph of $Q$ is the graph of the four-cube plus the edges joining each of the eight three-cube facets of it to the corresponding $e_i$ or $-e_i$.
+The figure shows stereographic projections of the eight three-cube facets of the four-cube, each with the orientation of its edges.
 The projection makes two of the facets regular cubes, so that one of the extra points is sent to infinity.
 We leave it to the reader to check that the orientation displayed has the two claimed properties (thanks to symmetry this task is not as hard as it might seem).